OpenMOSE/RWKV5-LM-LoRA/README.md

 # RWKV-5.2 LoRA Experiment RWKV5-LM-LoRA

-We have added LoRA training functionality to the RWKV v5.2 model.
+Added LoRA training functionality to the RWKV v5.2 model.

 Now you can initiate LoRA training for the RWKV-5-World model.